cms-opendata-workshop/workshop2023-post-lesson/_episodes/05-create-env.md

 ---
-title: "Demo: Storing a workflow output on Kubernetes"
+title: "Storing a workflow output on Kubernetes"
 teaching: 5
 exercises: 30
 questions: